saher-i/MY_SV_Codes/README.md

 Before working on the above code, we were assigned tasks to verify a depth 4 FIFO which was done in a team of two.

-The Tower of Hanaoi code, on the other hand, was my individual effort.
+The Tower of Hanoi code, on the other hand, was my individual effort.